cscart/docs/en/user_guide/settings/settings_wizzard.rst

 Security Settings
 =================

-* **New administrator password**—we recommend changing the administrator password that you get after registration.
+* **New administrator password**—we recommend changing the administrator password after registration.
 Make sure your new password is secure enough.

   You can generate the password automatically with the **Generate** button.